Uniform Civil Code: Significance of Shah Bano case

 The orthodox Muslims felt that their communal identity was at stake if their personal laws were governed by the judiciary.
 Rajiv Gandhi's Congress government, which previously had the support of Muslim minorities, lost the local elections in December 1985 because of its endorsement of the Supreme Court's decision.
 The members of the Muslim board, including Khan, started a campaign for complete autonomy in their personal laws.
 It soon reached a national level, by consulting legislators, ministers and journalists.
-The press played a considerable role in sensationalising this incident.
+The press played a considerable role in sensationalizing this incident.

-An independent Muslim parliament member proposed a bill to protect their personal law in the parliament.
-The Muslim Women (Protection of Rights of Divorce) Bill 1986, sought to make section 125 of Criminal Procedure Code inapplicable to Muslim women, which meant that the reversal of the Supreme Court judgement.
-Further, it also sough to legislate that alimony be paid by a Muslim man only for a period of 90 days after the divorce was demanded by the muslim husband.
-Reeling from the electoral defeat, the Indian National Congress under the leadership of Rajiv Gandhi reversed its previous position and supported this bill while the liberal groups such as the Left, Muslim liberals and women's organisations strongly opposed it.
+An independent Muslim Member of Parliament proposed a bill to protect their personal law in the parliament.
+The Congress reversed its previous position and supported this bill while the Hindu right, the Left, Muslim liberals and women's organisations strongly opposed it.
 The Muslim Women's (Protection of Rights on Divorce) was passed in 1986, which made Section 125 of the Criminal Procedure Code inapplicable to Muslim women.
-This was a colossal defeat of liberal movements and protection of women in Indian society.
+The debate now centred on the divinity of their personal law.
+A Muslim member of parliament made a claim emphasising the importance of the cultural community over national by saying that only a Muslim judge could intercede in such cases.
+Bano later in a statement said that she rejected the Supreme Court's verdict.
+It also led to the argument defining a woman's right according to her specific community with political leader Jaffar Sharief saying, "today, in the Shah Bano's case, I am finding that many people are more sympathetic towards Muslim women than their own women.
+This is very strange."

-The politicisation led to argument having two major sides: the Congress and Muslim conservatives versus the liberal groups, women's organisations and the Left.
+The politicisation led to argument having two major sides: the Congress and Muslim conservatives versus the Hindus, Sikhs, Jains, Buddhists, Parsis, and the Left.
 In 1987, the Minister of Social Welfare, Rajendra Kumari Bajpai, reported that no women were given maintenance by the Wakf Board in 1986.
 Women activists highlighted their legal status and according to them, "main problem is that there [are] many laws but women are dominated not by secular laws, not by uniform civil laws, but by religious laws."
 The legal reversal of introducing the Muslim Women law significantly hampered the nationwide women's movement in the 1980s.

 Current status and opinions

 Definition of the proposal

-UCC is meant to replace currently applicable various laws applicable to various respective communities which are inconsistent with each other.
+UCC is meant to replace various laws currently applicable to different communities which are inconsistent with each other.
 These laws include the Hindu Marriage Act, Hindu Succession Act, Indian Christian Marriages Act, Indian Divorce Act, Parsi Marriage and Divorce Act.
-Meanwhile certain ones like Sharia (Islamic laws) are not codified and solely based upon their religious scriptures.
+Meanwhile, certain codes like Sharia (Islamic laws) are not codified and solely based upon their religious scriptures.

-The proposals in UCC include monogamy, equal rights for son and daughter over inheritance of paternal property and gender & religion neutral laws in regards of will charity, divinity, guardianship and sharing of custody.
-The laws may not result into much difference to the status of Hindu society as they have already been applicable on Hindus through Hindu code bills for decades.
+The proposals in UCC include monogamy, equal rights for son and daughter over inheritance of paternal property, and gender and religion neutral laws with regards to will, charity, divinity, guardianship and sharing of custody.
+These proposals may not result in much difference to the status of Hindu society, as they have already been applicable on Hindus through the Hindu Code Bills for decades.